Indicator: Available dispute resolution processes are understandable, comprehensive, accessible and not burdensome for intended audiences.

 Practitioners are quickly assigned to cases and adhere to timelines.
 Mechanisms and procedures are in place to ensure timely communication between the coordinators and practitioners, and between coordinators, practitioners and participants.
 Case specific data is tracked from inquiry to result (e.g., practitioner, participants, issues, timelines, outcomes).
 Software solutions that provide a user-friendly interface and connect to the data system can allow for easier case management and data collection.

-Examples: timeline standards, meeting logistics, case assignment
+Examples: timeline standards, meeting logistics, case assignment, case data tracking system

 Example: orientation, brochures, checklists, coaching